wazuh/wazuh-documentation/source/user-manual/manager/manual-database-output.rst

 Last steps
 ----------

 The setup process for the database output is finished.
-Now the only thing left is to and restart the Wazuh manager:
+Now the only thing left is to restart the Wazuh manager:

   a.
 For Systemd: